-The Directors present this Twenty Sixth Annual Report of the Company
+The Directors present this Twenty Seventh Annual Report of the Company

 together with the Audited Statements of Accounts for the Financial Year

 Members may recall that Financial Year 2012-13 comprised of 18 months